ElemeFE/element/examples/docs/en-US/message-box.md

   export default {
     methods: {
       open2() {
-        this.$confirm('This action will permanently delete the file.
-Do you want to continue?', 'Tips', {
+        this.$confirm('This will permanently delete the file.
+Continue?', 'Warning', {
           type: 'warning'
         }).then(() => {
           this.$message({
             type: 'success',
-            message: 'Operation done!'
+            message: 'Delete completed'
           });
         }).catch(() => {
           this.$message({
             type: 'info',
-            message: 'Operation canceled'
+            message: 'Delete canceled'
           });
         });
       }